 Explore NAEP results!
 By clicking "continue" you will be leaving the National Assessment of Educational Progress (NAEP) operational website and opening The Nation's Report Card (NRC) website.
 Explore NAEP results about students' performance, and access a suite of data tools.

 The National Assessment of Educational Progress (NAEP) geography assessment presents a broad view of what our nation’s students know and can do in geography.
 The assessment is administered to students at grades 4, 8, and 12.
-Results from the 2018 geography assessment will be released in 2019.
-Results of the 2014 assessment, administered to students throughout the nation, are now available.
+The most recent geography assessment was given in 2018 to approximately 12,900 students in grade 8.

-Item maps illustrate how specific geography knowledge and skills correspond to the NAEP achievement levels.
-Item maps answer the question, "What assessment questions were likely to be answered correctly by students performing at the
+Item maps illustrate how specific geography knowledge and skills correspond to different NAEP achievement levels.
+Item maps answer the question, "What does it mean for students to be at

 NAEP Advanced in terms of what they know and can do?"